ForNeVeR/Tantalum/README.md

 -----
 Try to compile Tantalum application and run its executable.
 It'll welcome you with simple `> ` prompt.
-Feel free to enter simple algebraic expressions there and you'll get and answers.
+Feel free to enter simple algebraic expressions there and you'll get the answers.

 For example, consider such simple session:

     > 2 + 2
-    4
+    ... = 4.0b

-(More examples to come.)
+Note that `b` letter stands for so called "binary" representation of calculation result, as opposed to its symbolic representation.